norabradford/norabradford.github.io/hugo_site/content/portfolio/evodevo.md

 showonlyimage = false
 weight = 4
 +++
+Marine Biological Laboratory
+<!--more-->
 Evo-devo scientists investigate how animal embryos develop, which allows them to make inferences about evolutionary change.
-<!--more-->

 If you are not redirected automatically, follow <a href='https://www.mbl.edu/news/evolution-evo-devo'> this link</a>.

 <meta http-equiv="refresh" content="0; url=https://www.mbl.edu/news/evolution-evo-devo">